InternalDeveloperPlatform/public-site/content/learn/what-is-an-internal-developer-platform.md

 ### Five core components

 Although variations exist, a fully-fledged IDP is made out of five core components.

+#### Separation of concerns

-Two features are exclusively used by the Ops, DevOps or Platform team: [_Infrastructure Orchestration_]({{< relref "infrastructure-orchestration" >}}) and [_Role Based Action Control (RBAC)_]({{< relref "role-based-access-control" >}}). [_Application Configuration Management_]({{< relref "application-configuration-management" >}}) is used by the Ops team to set baseline-templates but also used in day-to-day activity by the application development team.
+Two features are exclusively used by the Ops, DevOps or Platform team: [_Infrastructure Orchestration_]({{< relref "infrastructure-orchestration" >}}) and [_Role Based Action Control (RBAC)_]({{< relref "role-based-access-control" >}}). [_Application Configuration Management_]({{< relref "application-configuration-management" >}}) is used by the platform team to set baseline-templates but also used in day-to-day activity by the application development team.
 Developers use the functionalities [_Deployment Management_]({{< relref "deployment-management" >}}) and [_Environment Management_]({{< relref "environment-management" >}}).

 {{< button relref="core-components" >}}
 -> Core Components
 {{< /button >}}

-### UI, API, or CLI?
+### Developer portal, service catalog, UI, API, or CLI?

-All of the above-mentioned building blocks are centered around an API.
-Depending on the maturity of the IDP, an User Interface (UI) or Command Line Interface (CLI) can be built around the API.
-While many IDPs are CLI based, only a few provide a complementary UI.
-We also found that teams with the full set (UI, CLI, and API) show the highest satisfaction with the product.
+All of the above-mentioned building blocks are centered around a platform API or a Platform Orchestrator.
+Depending on the maturity of the IDP, it provides several interfaces and access points.
+That can be a CLI, different kind of User Interfaces (UIs) or a developer portal with a service catalog to unify the developer experience.
+Or how Gartner puts it:
+_“***Internal developer portals*** serve as the interface through which developers can discover and access ***internal developer platform*** capabilities.”_

+Source: A Software Engineering Leader’s Guide to Improving Developer Experience by Manjunath Bhat, Research VP, Software Engineering Practice at Gartner. ([Full report behind paywall](https://www.gartner.com/document/4017457))

 ### Integrating with all existing tech and tools

-IDPs integrate with all the existing tech and tooling a team has in place already.
-They integrate mainly through APIs to prevent introducing yet more scripts running in clusters which would increase the security risk and increases maintenance overhead.
+IDPs consist of all the existing tech and tooling a team has in place already.
+They integrate mainly through APIs to prevent introducing yet more scripts running in clusters which would increase the security risk and increase maintenance overhead.

-**On the cluster side,** modern IDPs are (in 95% of all cases) built on Kubernetes with containers as workloads.
-Ops teams usually assign fixed clusters to the platform and assign them to environment types.
+On the cluster side, modern IDPs are (in 95% of all cases) built on Kubernetes with containers as workloads.
+Platform teams usually assign fixed clusters to the platform and assign them to environment types.
 If a developer requests a new environment, the platform can now set up a namespace in the assigned cluster and take care of updating configurations.

-**IDPs closely integrate with CI setups** by fetching built images needed to update environments or create new ones. **External resources** such as databases, DNS, and others are connected through resource drivers that signal the success or failure of updating/creating a resource back to the IDP's API.
+As being part of the IDP, CI setups fetch built images needed to update environments or create new ones.
+External resources such as databases, DNS, and others are connected through resource drivers that signal the success or failure of updating/creating a resource back to the IDP’s API.
 Those drivers can be Infrastructure as Code (IaC) scripts or simple little services.

-**Ops tools** such as monitoring, chaos engineering, GitOps tools can be plugged into the different workflows of an IDP at the team's convenience.
-We've compiled a long list of all tools we see commonly used with IDPs.
+Ops tools such as monitoring, chaos engineering, GitOps tools can be plugged into the different workflows of an IDP at the team’s convenience.
+We’ve compiled a long list of all tools we see commonly used within IDPs.

-{{< button relref="integrations" >}}
+{{< button relref="platform-tooling" >}}
--> Integrations
+-> Platform tooling
 {{< /button >}}

-### What happens under the hood?

-Before a developer deploys an environment they specify the type of environment, which tells the IDP what resources should be set to which state.
-They select the images (workloads) they require in the application, apply changes to the base-line configurations (if necessary), and initiate a deployment.
-The IDP will now take the changes to the baseline configurations and create a manifest.
-It will use the functionality of Infrastructure Orchestration and set the right resources into the right state (let's say the application requires a namespace in GKE, a Postgres database, and a certain DNS setting to run).
-It will then inject the environment variables into the container and serve the running environment to the developer.

-{{< figure caption="How an Internal Developer Platform automates under the hood" link="/_assets/images/idp_under_the_hood.png" src="/_assets/images/idp_under_the_hood.png" alt="idp_under_the_hood.png" >}}

 ### Why is it called an Internal Developer Platform?